List of WWII Maybach engines: Maybach history, 1935–1945

 Maybach AG made very few complete parts of its engines at all.
 Almost everything was bought in from other suppliers.
 Its main activity was precision machining of the castings and forgings of its own design, made by outside manufacturers, and producing complete assembled engines on a separate assembly line.
-Completely finished crankshafts were supplied exclusively by Deutsche Edelstahlwerke AG, in Remscheid- :de:Hasten.
-In addition, machined pistons, piston rings, roller and ball bearings, carburettors (Solex), fuel pumps and complete electrical equipment (Bosch) were acquired as finished parts from outside sources.
+Completely finished crankshafts were supplied by Deutsche Edelstahlwerke AG, in Remscheid- :de:Hasten.
+In addition, machined pistons (Mahle KG), piston rings, roller and ball bearings, fuel pumps, carburettors (Solex), and complete electrical equipment (Bosch) were acquired as finished parts from outside sources.

 Although a steady supply of spare parts is essential to an army in the field, the production of complete engines always took priority over providing spares.
 According to Albert Speer, Hitler himself never realised this importance: "One of his worst failings was that he simply did not understand the necessity for supplying the armies with sufficient spare parts."

 Germany never achieved the industrial capacity needed to keep its military vehicles running efficiently: when the Russian campaign got underway, the deficiencies of the armaments industry and the organisation of maintenance depots became obvious.
 The German armed forces suffered from continual shortages of spare parts for tanks and half-tracks until the end of the war.
 When the first Tiger I tanks arrived in Russia in autumn 1942, there was only one spare engine and one transmission for every 10 tanks.
 A critical lack of spare parts meant that most of them were out of commission within a short period, sometimes for weeks on end.
 Despite various attempts at re-organisation, friction between the distribution systems of the German Army (das Heer) and the civilian Ministry of Armaments (and from 1944 the 'Rüstungsstab') often led to confrontation and inefficiency.
 Some of this can be blamed on Karl-Otto Saur of the Ministry of Armaments, whose ruthless drive for greater overall production figures tended to override the need for testing and durability concerns, and the manufacture of enough spare parts.

 According to Stieler von Heydekampf, president of the Panzer Kommission from 1943, German tank production was at a major disadvantage throughout the war because the main firms involved were heavy equipment manufacturers.
 It would have been more effective if the programme had been given to Ford Germany and Opel (owned by General Motors) because of their real mass production experience, but this was not done because of their American associations.